MaineKuehn/usim/docs/source/topics/exceptions.rst

     μSim considers the use of a :py:class:`~usim.Scope` an implementation detail of functions and abstractions that should *not* be visible to users.
-    Consequently, we handle any :py:exc:`~usim.Concurrent` exceptions internally and only propagate regular exceptions.
+    Consequently, we handle any :py:exc:`~usim.Concurrent` exception internally and only propagate regular exceptions.
     While this is not enforced for custom functions and abstractions, we strongly recommend to adhere to this convention.